gillty1995/se_project_aroundtheus/README.md

 **Video**

-- (Link to video from Sprint 3 explaining technologies and techniques that went into creating the website up to that point): https://drive.google.com/file/d/17RZdoGNSyqfVzRaT20ApKzgj_rPySPjZ/view?usp=sharing
+- (Video demonstration of project): https://www.youtube.com/watch?v=OjkrDXdKaCk

 **Final Thoughts**

-Refactored according to OOP principles.
+All code is written using BEM and OOP principles to maintain clean and dry code that can be used universally.